BeBOP-OBON/.github/profile/README.md

 # How to get started sharing protocols:

+> You can share your protocols on Github or we also have a location to share protocols on protocols.io: https://www.protocols.io/workspaces/better-biomolecular-ocean-practices-bebop

 ## Create your own repository from our template

 Navigate to our [template repository](https://github.com/BeBOP-OBON/0_protocol_collection_template)